FrontMatter/web-documentation-nextjs/content/docs/settings/available-settings.md

 ### frontMatter.panel.freeform

-Specifies if you want to allow yourself from entering unknown tags/categories in the tag picker (when enabled, you will have the option to store them afterwards).
+Specifies whether the tag picker should allow unknown tags and categories.
+When enabled, you can enter new values and save them afterward.

 - Type: `boolean`
 - Default: `true`

+> **Info**: This setting also controls front matter validation for `tags` and `categories`.
+When
+> freeform is enabled (the default), values that are not part of your known taxonomy are allowed and
+> will not be flagged as validation errors.
+When disabled, the generated schema restricts these
+> fields to the known taxonomy values.

 ### frontMatter.panel.openOnSupportedFile